 Any girl or woman can develop endometriosis, but some have a higher risk than others.
 Scientists have identified several risk factors that raise the likelihood of developing endometriosis.

 Research has shown a link between dioxin exposure and the development of endometriosis in monkeys.
-Dioxin may be produced during manufacturing of pesticides or other chemicals, plastics, and paper products, and can contaminate food.
+Dioxin may be produced during the manufacturing of pesticides or other chemicals, plastics, and paper products.
+Dioxin can contaminate food and accumulate in the food chain, especially in the fatty tissue of animals.
 Studies indicate that greater degrees of dioxin exposure resulted in more severe cases of endometriosis.

 Currently, there is no way to prevent endometriosis.
 However, you can reduce your chances of developing endometriosis by lowering the levels of estrogen in your body.
 Estrogen levels can be lowered in several ways.
 Hormonal birth control keeps estrogen at a steady level in the body, preventing spikes and drops of hormone levels.
 Getting regular exercise, eating a low-fat diet, and maintaining a healthy weight help control estrogen levels.